Áron Márton: Priesthood

 In 1920 he commenced his theological studies in Alba Iulia and soon after became a chaplain at Ditrău (July 1924 - 1 July 1925) once he received his ordination to the priesthood in 1924 (in Alba Iulia) from Bishop Gusztáv Károly Majláth.
 Márton was then made a chaplain at Gheorgheni on 1 July 1925 until being made a professor of religion in that town from 1926 to 1928.
-He later became a professor of theological studies in a range of different localities and he taught at a high school from 1928 to 1929 in Mureş.
-Márton served as a priest at Turnu Roşu from 1 July 1929 to 1 October 1930.
+He later became a professor of theological studies in a range of different localities and he taught at a high school from 1928 to 1929 in Mureș.
+Márton served as a priest at Turnu Roșu from 1 July 1929 to 1 October 1930.
 He was also a court chaplain and an archivist for the Diocese of Alba Iulia after 1930 before serving as a priest at the Cluj college.
 On 15 March 1936 he was made the brief administrator of Saint Michael's parish in Cluj before being made its actual pastor on 14 August 1938.

 Episcopate

 During fascist rule

 On 24 December 1938 he was appointed as the Bishop of Alba Iulia in a decree that Pope Pius XI signed.
 He received his episcopal consecration in 1939 just after that pope's death from Andrea Cassulo before he was enthroned in his new episcopal see.
 Márton was one of the first intellectuals to oppose the preparations for World War II in public and he had started this in 1938 prior to his appointment as a bishop.
 He remained in the southern part of Transylvania, which remained part of Romania following the Second Vienna Award in 1940, unlike the northern part, which became part of Hungary.
-In a speech he gave in Saint Michael's Church - during a visit to Kolozsvár on 18 May 1944 (for the ordination of three new priests) - he condemned the prepared deportation of the Romanian and Hungarian Jews.
+In a speech he gave in Saint Michael's Church – during a visit to Kolozsvár on 18 May 1944 (for the ordination of three new priests) – he condemned the prepared deportation of the Romanian and Hungarian Jews.
 That week on 22 May he also wrote letters to the Hungarian government as well as to the local police and other authorities requesting the prohibition of the deportation.
 But the response to his pleas was his expulsion from Alba Iulia.